Why We're Not Afraid to Love Scary Music (Plus 13 of the Best Horror Film Scores)

 Haunted By the Past

-The overall effect on the listener/viewer is that your grip on reality starts to slip just a little bit, and things start to feel surreal or uncanny, a concept that comes from the German word unheimlich, which translates to “unhomelike.”
-“If you think about the semantic origins of that, it also means it means homesickness,” Page says.
+The overall effect on the listener/viewer is that your grip on reality starts to slip just a little bit, and things start to feel surreal or uncanny—that is, things feel both real and unreal at the same time.
+The term "uncanny" is a concept that comes from the German word unheimlich, which translates to “not from the home," but, according to how psychoanalyst Sigmund Freud discussed the term, it can also mean something hidden within the home (or within the familiar).

 Are ghosts real?
 Who knows, but what is a ghost in a practical sense if not the past—the things we have lived through that now only visit us in our minds.
 Horror films and scary music are simply helping those ghosts come out to play.